Mozzo1000/Panda-Starvation/README.md

-Hungry-Jacks-Adventure
+Panda Starvation
 ======================

-Hungry Jack's Adventure
+Panda Starvation

-A game made during the Mini-LD #41
+A game made with Flash Actionscript 3, Flixel and Flixel Power Tools during the Ludum Dare #27 Compo

+http://www.mozzo.host56.com to play the game...